course-details-portlet

 Further on evaluation

-Integration of numerical analyses of material emissions with a critical understanding of the case study architecture.
+Integration of numerical analyses of material emissions with a critical understanding of the material / building cases.
 The complexity of the analyses, scope, methodology used and relevance of the results for a critical analysis of the project.
-Communication and presentation.

 Postponed examinations are usually scheduled for the next regular exam period.